Using the subcommand. deno help # Using the short flag -- outputs the same as above. deno -h # Using the long flag -- outputs more detailed help text where available. deno --help

 deno help bundle deno bundle -h deno bundle --help

-Detailed guides to each subcommand can be found here.
+Detailed guides for each subcommand can be found here.

 Deno can grab the scripts from multiple sources, a filename, a url, and ‘-’ to read the file from stdin.
-The last is useful for integration with other applications.
+The latter is useful for integration with other applications.

 deno run main.ts deno run https://mydomain.com/main.ts cat main.ts | deno run -